abhinai2244/LLM-Powered-Intelligent-Query-Retrieval-System/README.md

 ## Contact

-For issues or questions, open a GitHub issue or contact `<your-email>`.
+For issues or questions, open a GitHub issue or contact `abhinaireddy2244@gmail.com`.